apache/inlong-website/docs/development/extension_manager/inlong_manager_shiro_plugin.md

 ---
-title: 自定义认证
+title: Custom Authentication
 sidebar_position: 2
 ---

-import {siteVariables} from '../version';
+import {siteVariables} from '../../version';

-## 总览
+## Overview
-Inlong Manager中使用了Apache Shiro框架实现了认证和授权等功能，Manager已经集成好了默认的实现逻辑，如果您想在Inlong Manager中实现自定义的基于Shiro的认证和授权功能，您可以按照如下的说明，进行相关功能的插件化开发。
+The Apache Shiro framework is used in the inlong manager to realize the functions of authentication and authorization.
+The manager has integrated the default implementation logic.
+If you want to realize the custom Shiro based authentication and authorization function in the inlong manager, you can carry out the plug-in development of relevant functions according to the following instructions.

-## 依赖
+## Dependency
-- 增加maven 依赖
+- Add Maven Dependency
 <pre><code parentName="pre">
 {`<dependency>
     <groupId>org.apache.inlong</groupId>